-Documents You Should Shred - Protect Yourself From ID Theft
+Documents You Should Shred to Protect Yourself From ID Theft

 The only thing worse than having an out-of-control pile of receipts, statements, and other personal documents is getting rid of something you should have held on to.
 Or worse, not shredding something that dumpster-diving thieves use to steal your identity.
 Why take chances?
 Here's what to shred, and when.